-Prep Sheets
+Prep Sheets and other clinical work

-Completion of portions of Prep Sheets and passing of the Math Quiz are required prior to participation in clinical.
-Satisfactory completion of Prep Sheets, Care Plan, attendance at skills lab (by viewing skills videos on-line), completion of assigned complex vSims and a minimum final score of 90% on the Math Quiz and all required clinical days together constitute the completion of 90 clinical hours required by the CON and BON.
+Completion of portions of Prep Sheets and passing of the Math Administration Competency Assessment are required prior to participation in clinical.
+Satisfactory completion of Prep Sheets, Care Plan, attendance at skills lab (by viewing skills videos on-line), completion of assigned complex vSims and all required clinical days together constitute the completion of 90 clinical hours required by the CON and BON.
 All work must be turned in prior to the date the class closes to be given credit.